Best Wine Fridge And Coolers – Reviewed By Experts

 These cooling units are stylish as well as functional and come in a variety of sizes and can be either stainless steel or made with custom wood panels in different finishes.

-Most common is the under counter model.
-You don’t have to remodel your kitchen in order to take advantage of the Dual Zone Wine Refrigerator but rather you can put them anywhere you have the space.
 Perhaps it would work better in the “Man Cave” that is downstairs or perhaps just tucked in a corner in the kitchen or spare room.
 In other words, wherever there is a convenient electrical outlet you can install your wine refrigerator.

 Wine Cooler Glossary